jbx-protocol/juice-docs/docs/user/guides/code4rena/index.md

 1. Set up a Code4rena contest and figure out your budget.
 2. Deploy a Juicebox project and begin accepting ETH from your supporters.
 You can pre-program your Juicebox project's rules so that no funds can be taken out while the fundraiser takes place.
 Later on, you can update your project such that it can pay for the audit.
 2. In exchange for supporting your project with ETH, your community will receive your project's tokens (or NFTs).
-3. If you fail to meet your budget, you can allow your token holders to redeem their tokens for a full refund.
+3. If you fail to meet your budget, you can allow your token holders to cash out their tokens for a full refund.
 If you *exceed* your budget, token holders will be able to redeem for a proportional share of the surplus.

 Regardless of whether or not your budget is met, you'll have an on-chain record of support which you can use for airdrops, whitelist access, governance, or other rewards in the future.
 And if you continue to use Juicebox, you can continue to evolve your project over time to manage tokenomics, payouts, and funds.